eric-s-raymond/aicodeguide/README.md

 ## Introduction

-It's April, I just arrived in Munich -- I live in London but I'm here for a work trip -- and I decided to open my laptop, pop a Club Mate and dump everything I have been researching and implementing around AI to help on code generation..
+It's April of 2025, I just arrived in Munich -- I live in London but I'm here for a work trip -- and I decided to open my laptop, pop a Club Mate and dump everything I have been researching and implementing around AI to help on code generation..